1. Home

 Yes, a qualifying CMO facility pays a fee equal to two-thirds of the amount of the fee for a qualifying OTC monograph drug facility that is not a CMO facility.

-The statute mandates that facility fee rates shall be established to generate a calculated total facility revenue amount, which for FY 2024 is equal to $32,253,000 (rounded to the nearest thousand dollars).
-FDA calculated the number of fee-liable OTC monograph drug facilities of each type (MDF and CMO) using data that included registrations from the Electronic Drug Registration and Listing System (eDRLS) and the breakdown of facilities that paid FY 2023 OMUFA facility fees, in addition to other information.
-FDA calculated the per-facility fee based on the number of each type of facility and other relevant factors and assumptions.
+The statute mandates that facility fee rates shall be established to generate a calculated total facility revenue amount, which for FY 2025 is equal to $36,467,000 (rounded to the nearest thousand dollars).
+FDA calculated the number of fee-liable OTC monograph drug facilities of each type (MDF and CMO) using data that included registration information from the Electronic Drug Registration and Listing System (eDRLS) and the breakdown of such facilities that paid prior FY OMUFA facility fees, in addition to other information.
+FDA calculated the per-facility fee based on the number of each type of facility and other relevant factors.

-More information about the calculation of FY 2024 facility fees can be found in the Federal Register notice issued on March 29, 2024, “Over-The-Counter Monograph Drug User Fee Rates for Fiscal Year 2024
+More information about the calculation of FY 2025 facility fees can be found in the Federal Register notice issued on March 20, 2025, “Over-The-Counter Monograph Drug User Program - Facility Fee Rates for Fiscal Year 2025

-Why did facility fees increase in FY 2024?
+Why did facility fees decrease in FY 2026?

 In calculating the facility fee rates for each fiscal year, in accordance with our statutory authority, FDA bases its calculations on factors that include the 1) number of fee-liable facilities, 2) ratio of Monograph Drug Facilities (MDF) to Contract Manufacturing Organizations (CMO), and 3) increases in the total target revenue due to inflation and other adjustments.

-However, the agency is highlighting in its March 29, 2024 Federal Register Notice titled “Over-the-Counter Monograph Drug User Fee Program – Facility Fee Rates for Fiscal Year 2024” the following information for stakeholders in the interest of transparency regarding the agency’s planning for assessment of OMUFA facility fees for FY 2025: the January 12, 2021, HHS Federal Register notice (FRN) explains that “[t]he Department’s conclusion [that certain hand sanitizer manufacturers are not identified as OTC Monograph Drug facilities] does not apply to such persons which (1) manufacture, distribute, and sell over-the-counter drugs in addition to hand sanitizer or (2) continue to manufacture (as opposed to hold, distribute, or sell existing inventories) hand sanitizer products as of December 31 of the year immediately following the year during which the COVID–19 Public Health Emergency is terminated.
-In those cases, the Department may identify such persons as OTC drug manufacturing facilities.”
-Accordingly, as the PHE expired on May 11, 2023, those facilities that “continue to manufacture” solely hand sanitizer products as of December 31, 2024 will be identified as OTC monograph drug facilities and be subject to an OMUFA facility fee for FY 2025.
-Conversely, if such facilities cease manufacturing hand sanitizer products and delist and deregister to reflect that before 12:00 am EST on December 31, 2024, they will not be identified as an OTC monograph drug facility and will not be considered fee liable for purposes of FY 2025 OMUFA facility fees.
+The January 12, 2021, HHS FRN explains that “[t]he Department’s conclusion [that certain hand sanitizer manufacturers are not identified as OTC monograph drug facilities] does not apply to such persons which (1) manufacture, distribute, and sell over-the-counter drugs in addition to hand sanitizer or (2) continue to manufacture (as opposed to hold, distribute, or sell existing inventories) hand sanitizer products as of December 31 of the year immediately following the year during which the COVID–19 public health emergency is terminated.
+In those cases, the Department may identify such persons as OTC drug manufacturing facilities” (emphasis added).
+Accordingly, as the PHE expired on May 11, 2023, those facilities which “continue to manufacture” solely hand sanitizer products as of December 31, 2024, are identified as OTC monograph drug facilities and are subject to an OMUFA facility fee for FY 2025.
+Conversely, if such facilities ceased manufacturing hand sanitizer products and delisted and deregistered to reflect that before 12 a.m.
+EST on December 31, 2024, they are not identified as an OTC monograph drug facility and would not be considered fee liable for purposes of FY 2025 OMUFA facility fees.
+FDA communicated this deadline to stakeholders on multiple occasions, including in the FY 2024 OMUFA Facility Fee FRN, presentations to industry and OMUFA listserv emails.

 The FD&C Act defines which facilities are subject to an OMUFA fee.
-As stated above, the OMUFA FY 2024 facility fee applies to facilities meeting the FD&C Act definition of an OTC monograph drug facility, in addition to other criteria, as described in the Federal Register notice “Over-the-Counter Monograph Drug User Fee Program – Facility Fee Rates for Fiscal Year 2024” issued on March 29, 2024.
-Further, FD&C Act section 744M(d) requires each person that owns an OTC monograph drug facility to submit information about the facility’s business operation as part of annual establishment registration under FD&C Act section 510.
+The OMUFA FY 2026 facility fee applies to facilities meeting the FD&C Act definition of an OTC monograph drug facility, in addition to other criteria, as described in the Federal Register notice “Over-the-Counter Monograph Drug Facility Fee Rates for Fiscal Year 2026” issued on March 18, 2026.
+Further, FD&C Act section 744M(d) requires each person that owns an OTC monograph drug facility to submit information about the facility’s business operation in that respect as part of annual establishment registration under FD&C Act section 510.

-• those facilities that only manufacture the active pharmaceutical ingredient (or API) of an OTC monograph drug, which do not meet the definition of an OTC monograph drug facility under section 744L(10)(A)(i)(II) of the FD&C Act
+• Those facilities that only manufacture the active pharmaceutical ingredient (or API) of an OTC monograph drug, which do not meet the definition of an OTC monograph drug facility under section 744L(10)(A)(i)(II) of the FD&C Act; or

-• OTC monograph drug facilities that had ceased all activities related to OTC monograph drugs prior to December 31, 2021, and had updated their registration with FDA to reflect that change (see section 744M(a)(1)(B)(i) of the FD&C Act); or
+• OTC monograph drug facilities that had ceased all activities related to OTC monograph drugs prior to January 1, 2025, and had updated their registration with FDA to reflect that change (see section 744M(a)(1)(B)(i) of the FD&C Act).

 Will the facility fee be assessed per product listing submitted (label), one fee per formula, or one per facility?